 We stayed five nights at South Beach State Park, the perfect location for setting up camp to explore Newport.
 The sites are spacious and wooded, with paths leading over the dunes to the beach.
-More trails wind above the campground through a forest of wild rhododendrons, and yet more lead to the jetty, with a wonderful view of the historic Yaquina Bay Bridge, an Art Deco/Gothic beauty.
+More trails wind above the campground through a forest of wild rhododendrons.
+And yet more trails lead to the jetty, with a wonderful view of the historic Yaquina Bay Bridge, an Art Deco/Gothic beauty.

 Formed from an ancient lava flow, the headland extends one mile out into the open ocean.
-Below, Cobble Beach—composed entirely of smooth rounded kiwi-sized black rocks—wins the prize as the most slippery, ankle-twisting beach I’ve ever seen.
-But it’s worth traversing to get to the prize of some of the best tidepools on the Oregon Coast.
+Below, Cobblestone Beach—composed entirely of smooth rounded kiwi-sized black rocks—is a slippery, ankle-twisting beach.
+But it’s worth traversing to get to the prize of some of the best tide pools on the Oregon Coast.

 At low tide, the pools are filled with thousands of brilliant purple sea urchins, delicate jade green anemones, and at least a few ochre sea stars.
 We’re happy to see the sea stars making a comeback (albeit slowly) after almost being extirpated along the entire West Coast by a virus several years ago.

-The Lighthouses: Newport boasts not one but two lighthouses, and both are well worth visiting.
+Newport boasts not one but two lighthouses, and both are well worth visiting.
 Yaquina Bay Lighthouse, the only remaining wooden lighthouse on the Oregon Coast, was constructed in 1871 but decommissioned after only three years.
 Someone apparently made a big boo-boo, built the lighthouse too far inland, and ships couldn’t see the light.
-It’s a cute little lighthouse, and fully furnished in period décor.
-(We toured it on our last visit to Newport; you can see photos of it here.)
+It’s a cute little lighthouse, and fully furnished in period decor.
+(We toured it on our last visit to Newport.)

 The walk-through fish tanks are fascinating, and it appeared as though some of the fish were having just as much fun watching us as we were watching them.
-The sharks and the rays, they didn’t pay us any mind.
-But the Pacific Rockfish—there were a few of those guys doing their best to telepathically communicate with us.
+The sharks and the rays didn’t pay us any mind.
+But the Pacific Rockfish were doing their best to telepathically communicate with us.
 (Eric always tells me not to anthropomorphize, but I continue to ignore him.)